TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorfsfreezefailed.md

 # UserErrorFsFreezeFailed

 <!--issueDescription-->
-## ** We have identified your backup operation failed because the VM failed to freeze one or more mount-points of the VM to take a file-system consistent snapshot.**
+## **We have identified your backup operation failed because the VM failed to freeze one or more mount-points of the VM to take a file-system consistent snapshot**
 <!--/issueDescription-->

 ## **Recommended Document**

-Complete the [troubleshooting steps](https://aka.ms/AB-UserErrorFsFreezeFailed) and then retry your operation.
+To troubleshoot the issue refer this [article](https://aka.ms/AB-UserErrorFsFreezeFailed) and then retry your operation.